Attorneys in Japan: Legal Training and Research Institute of Supreme Court

 Those who have passed the bar examination participate in a one-year training process for studying practical skills (the skills for judges, prosecutors, and lawyers) in the LTRI.
-The training at the LTRI consist of (1) collective training (classes in the classroom); (2) field training (apprentices to judges, prosecutors and law offices).
-LTRI focuses on teaching the litigation skills.
-When the students pass the final examination (nikai shiken) at the LTRI, they become lawyers, prosecutors or judges.
+The training at the LTRI consists of (1) collective training (classes in the classroom); and (2) field training (e.g., apprentices to judges, prosecutors, law offices, etc.).
+The LTRI focuses on teaching the litigation skills.
+When the students pass the final examination (nikai shiken) at the LTRI, they become lawyers, prosecutors, or judges.
 Prosecutors and judges are handpicked by the LTRI.

 Bar association membership

-In addition to passing bar examinations, an attorney must also be a member of the bar association (弁護士会, bengoshikai) for the prefecture where the law office is located.
+In addition to passing the bar exam, an attorney must also be a member of the bar association (弁護士会, bengoshikai) for the prefecture where the law office is located.
 According to a 2008 survey by the Japanese Federation of Bar Associations (JFBA), 39.4% of all lawyers belong to the three Tokyo bar associations (Tokyo Bar Association, First Tokyo Bar Association, and Second Tokyo Bar Association).